lChap701/C-Sharp-Group-Project/README.md

 ## Sessions
 This project uses sessions to determine if the user is an admin or not.
 All sessions are set to expire in a day.
 ## wwwroot/Static Files
-So far, no changes have been made to this folder.
+So far, no changes have been made.
 ## Controllers
 This project consists of two controllers: Courses and Catalog.
 The Courses controller is used to handle logins, sign ups, and allows vistors to visit the Home page.
 These views are: Login, Signup, and Index.
 The Catalog controller is used to handle the course catalog.
 The views in this controller are: Index, Details, Create, Edit, and Delete.
 ### Views